Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Proof of the Main Theorem (Theorem 1.1)

-\begin{rem} All results and arguments in this section will hold for the balancing circuit model (with a constant $d$) and the random matching model as described in \secref{matching} unless mentioned otherwise.
+\begin{rem} All results and arguments in this section will hold for the balancing circuit model (with constant $d$) and the random matching model for any regular graph $G$ as described in \secref{matching}, unless mentioned otherwise.
 In the analysis, one round in the random matching model corresponds to $d$ consecutive rounds in the balancing circuit model, which ensures smooth convergence as we periodically apply the same sequence of $d$ matchings.
-In fact, many of the complications in the proof come from the random matching model, as some nodes may not be part of the randomly chosen matchings for a long period of rounds. \end{rem}
+In fact, many of the complications in the proof come from the random matching model, as some nodes may not be part of any matching for up to $O(\log n)$ rounds. \end{rem}